 The University's costs associated with repairing the damages sustained by the hurricanes could range from \$130 million to \$140 million.
 Part of these costs are expected to be covered by insurance funds and by disaster-relief funds granted by FEMA.
 The University's commercial property and fine arts insurance coverages have an aggregate lost limit of \$100 million each.
 On September 28, 2018, the insurance company was intervened by the Puerto Rico Insurance Commissioner for insolvency under a "rehabilitation order" for the insurance company before the Court of First Instance, Superior Court of San Juan.
-The order designates the Puerto Rico Insurance Commissioner, as "rehabilitator" and orders him to take possession of the insurer's assets, in protection of the interests of the policyholders with claims, creditors of the insurer and the public in general.
-On November 8, 2018, the University settled this claim with the insurance company for a total consideration of \$40.0 million.
+The order designates the Puerto Rico Insurance Commissioner, as "rehabilitator" and orders him to take possession of the insurer's assets, in protection of the interests of the policyholders with claims, creditors of the insurance company for a total consideration of \$40.0 million.
 On November 15, 2018, the insurance company's businesses were sold to third parties and it is in the process of its liquidation.
 Presently, the University has only received advanced funds from the insurance company of approximately \$38.8 million and from FEMA of approximately \$1.0 million for these natural disasters.